trishalanglois/overlook/README.md

 ## Installation

 To access this repo, simply clone down and run `npm install` to access the necessary packages.
-For the best viewing experience, run `npm run start` and copy and past your local server into the browswer.
+For the best viewing experience, run `npm run start` and copy and past your local server into the browser.

 ## User Interface and User Experience
 ### Login Screen